chdwck/wicksworld.dev/app/blogs/webgl-map-builder-09-12-2023/content.md

 title: WebGL for web apps - rebuilding kte-map-builder
 createdAt: 2023-09-12T18:12:03.568Z
 series: Kill the Evil Devlogs
-description: A summary of how I handled state management with my WebGL powered map builder.
+description: A summary of how I handled state management for my WebGL powered map builder.
 ---
 WebGL is so cool.
 It's daunting, but worth the learning curve.
 I avoided it for years because I thought it would only be useful